 - The names, affiliations, and email addresses of all collaborators

-- A c.v. for each collaborator on the project, not to exceed two single-spaced pages per c.v., uploaded in PDF, .docx, or RTF format: This document should include current and past employment; education; recent publications, awards, and honors.
+- A c.v. for each collaborator on the project, not to exceed two single-spaced pages per c.v., uploaded in PDF, .docx, or RTF format.
+This document should include current and past employment; education; recent publications, awards, and honors.

 - A narrative proposal not to exceed five single-spaced pages, uploaded in PDF, .docx, or RTF format.
 This document must: 1) describe both the larger project as well as that portion of the project for which the application seeks funding; 2) provide a plan of work for the proposed award period and indicate who will be responsible for each task; 3) articulate in clear prose how the project will advance research on the nineteenth-century periodical press as well as the audience(s) for the proposed publication(s); and 4) describe the dissemination and plan for the final product.
 For digital projects, include a brief statement of how the project will be sustained.

 - An itemized budget spreadsheet not to exceed one page, uploaded in PDF, .docx, or RTF format.
 This document should indicate how the award would be spent during the proposed grant.
+Awards will be paid out in U.S. dollars, so please budget accordingly if currency conversions will be necessary.

 - A one-page budget justification, uploaded in PDF, .docx, or RTF format.
 This document should justify the budget, including other grant or institutional support for the larger project.